SamRicha/polyscripted-php/Ps-PlaygroundReadMe.md

 Feel free to try it out with your own php files.
 There's also a small program with an eval vulnerability in tests/evalExploit if you're unfamiliar with code injection attacks, then run this with standard php first.
 Then scramble it up, and see what you can't do.

-Note: You can build a newly scrambled version of php at any time with the build-scrambled script, but option -t will only generate expected test outputs accurately if you are building from the standard php.
+Note: You can build a newly scrambled version of php at any time with the build-scrambled script, but if you'd like to revert back to standard php to run your original programs or generate new tests expected outputs you can run the reset-php.sh with the -revert option.

 To revert back to standard php use the command: